Are You Adaptable (part four)

 He carried everything.
-He insisted on it, as though he thought the task wasn’t safe for Beloye…in heels, toting a heavy purse and a large coffee, she might misstep.
+He insisted on it, as though he thought the task wasn’t safe for Beloye… In heels, toting a heavy purse and a large coffee, she might misstep.
 She found a table where they could wave to Nola from the window.

 Beloye wanted to know what Stenner did for a living…whether he had a first name.
-But she felt obligated.
+But, she felt obligated.
 Yesterday he’d mentioned some kind of surgery.

 “How’s she’s doing?”

 Mom, he told her with a crinkly smirk, the two of them sharing disrespect for the ailing (though Stenner meant it, and Beloye didn’t), had just had her right knee replaced.
-The left she’d done two years earlier.
+The left she’d had done two years earlier.
 He put his coffee down.
 “She doesn’t want therapy.
 She says she’s busy.
 I’m busy.”
 He picked his coffee up.
 “Dealing with this, for one.
 I tell her, you’re gonna find out you can’t fix everything with surgery.
-One day, the doctor’ll say, ‘no more’.
+One day, the doctor’ll say, no more.
 You won’t have the choice.
 Lose some weight.
 Move a little.
 She’ll have to do what she could have done in the first place, and…ask me…not needed any operation.”